Pathloom

 Solution

-07. Comprehensive Destination Profiles
+Comprehensive Profiles

-User research revealed a critical gap in outdoor platforms – users were forced to consult multiple sources to gather essential trip information, creating frustration and decision paralysis.
+Users were forced to consult multiple sources to gather essential trip information, creating frustration and decision paralysis.

-2. Data-Driven Visualizations
+Data-Driven Visualizations

 • Interactive elevation chart showing difficulty spikes

-• Elevation charts helped 72% of test users better assess difficulty before booking.
+• Elevation charts helped 72% of test users better assess difficulty before booking

 • Campground maps with site-specific details (shade, privacy, proximity to water)

-3. Community Reviews & Insights
+Community Reviews & Insights

 • Firsthand accounts from other users about trail and campsite experiences